CompewterTutor/AiGent-Orange-BF6/README.md

 ### General
 The basic workflow is fairly simple:
 1. Read through the documentation and the official examples so you have an idea of what you're doing.
-You'll need the SDK, you can download it from https://portal.battlefield.com/bf6/experiences.
-Read through the documentation in the `.llm` folder.
-I've generated some helpful documentation, you can see what the files I've included are below.
+Read through the markdown files in the `.llm` folder.
+I've generated some helpful documentation; you can see what the files I've included are for below.
+I'd start with the `.llm/common_checklist.md` to get a general idea of what it'll take to do your mod.
 2. Write your project brief using the template I've included.
+This is basically a description of your mod, your idea.the game type, the rules, etc.
 3. Have your IDE generate a granular todo list that has phases that basically follow a semantic versioning roadmap.
+You can use one of the prompts in `.llm/prompts.md` to do so.
 4. Start development following guidelines in `.llm/dev_guidelines.md` (or your custom built instructions file you generate for your IDE using the script described below).
+You can instruct your LLM to get started with a generic prompt in `.llm/prompts.md`
 5. Track of your progress in `.llm/todo.md` and `.llm/memory.md` or if you are using a memory MCP server you can use that instead.
 I've provided prompts to use either in the `.llm/prompts.md` file.

 ### VSCode CoPilot